 This strawberry granita is a simple dessert to make for entertaining or to treat yourself!
 All you need to make this granita are fresh strawberries, simple syrup, gin, lemon zest, and lemon juice.

 - Simple syrup - See my notes below on how to make simple syrup if you have never made it before.

 - Gin - Use your favorite gin.
 I prefer an all-natural and gluten-free gin.
-For this recipe I used Empress 1908 Gin which is a favorite in our household!
+I used Empress 1908 Gin which is a favorite in our household!
 Be sure to check out Empress 1908 Gin near you!

-- Zest and juice of one lemon, preferably organic.
+- Zest and juice of one lemon - for tartness.

 How to make simple syrup